Teradata/airflow/docs/apache-airflow-providers-teradata/operators/teradata_to_teradata.rst

 The purpose of TeradataToTeradataOperator is to define tasks involving data transfer between two Teradata instances.
 Use the :class:`TeradataToTeradataOperator <airflow.providers.teradata.transfers.teradata_to_teradata>`
 to transfer data between two Teradata instances.
+This operator requires to input SQL statement to `sql` parameter of `TeradataToTeradataOperator` to pull data from source.
+This operator provides an additional parameter `sql_params` to pass values to parameters defined in SQL statement.

 Transfer data between two Teradata instances
 -----------------------------------------------